Florida's magical spillway fishing for MONSTER Snook.

 Flare Hawk Jigs in Chartreuse / Red weighing 1-3oz.Weight of jig selected will be dictated by the flow of the water.
 Higher water flow, heavier jig and vice versa.
 Pitch the jig up current towards the gate opens and let fall.
 PAY VERY CLOSE ATTENTION as your jig is sinking / fall as this is when snook often will pounce on it!
 Also, FULL disclosure: expect to lose a LOT of jigs as many of these spillways are really nothing more than a man made rockpit.
 The fish are there because of the rocks and flowing water, so stick it out and bring several jig weights and colors to determine what size and color flare hawk the snook are keyed in on.

 - Swimbaits such as Spooltek's Fatty, Marea's Motion Minnow, and Storm's Wildeye shad are all great producers of getting the infamous snook "thump" when fish with a steady retrieve when there's good tidal flow.
-Stick to 5" of larger size bait profile.
+Stick to at least a 5" or larger size bait profile.
 The larger the bait, the larger the fish that's going to eat it- PERIOD.
 Don't be afraid to throw 9" swimbait like the Stretch from Spooltek or the MegaMotion Minnow from Marea as they each have a place in the Snook trophy bait lineup.
 Cast up current and let fall.
 Retrieve at a steady rate taking into consideration the speed of the water flow.
 Stronger tide, slower retrieval speed and vice versa.

 - Large lipped plugs such as Rapala's X-Rap14 or Rebel's Windcheater series in natural color patterns like Black/Silver or Brown/Cream .
 Typically the darker the color of the bait, the better it works when fishing spillways as the hue will stand out against clear skies quicker, giving the snook lurking below a more visible target.
 There's also the other snook guru philosophy that suggest red head/white body is deadly luring in linesiders.
 Cast up current and retrieve at a steady pace, just enough to keep the lure to a steady wobble.